magefile/mage/site/content/index.md

 to build mage with version infomation embedded in it.
 A normal `go get` (without -d) will build the binary correctly, but no version info will be embedded.
 If you've done this, no worries, just go to
-$GOPATH/src/github.com/magefile/mage and run `mage build` or `go run bootstrap.go` and a new binary will be created with the correct version information.
+$GOPATH/src/github.com/magefile/mage and run `mage install` or `go run bootstrap.go` and a new binary will be created with the correct version information.